ykute07/Dora_Venom/README.md

 <img src='./MapX_XDC/screenshot/ss5.jpg' />

-Enterprise : The XDC Network is a groundbreaking blockchain with impressive speed, scalability, low fees, and military-grade security.
+Enterprise : The VENOM Network is a groundbreaking blockchain with impressive speed, scalability, low fees, and military-grade security.
 Using XDC Network, businesses can improve their record keeping, exchange data and transfer assets more efficiently and more securely.

-Trade Finance : The XDC Network sets a benchmark for digitizing trade finance by enabling the tokenization of diverse trade finance instruments and assets.
+Trade Finance : The VENOM Network sets a benchmark for digitizing trade finance by enabling the tokenization of diverse trade finance instruments and assets.

-Developers & Creators : The XDC Network is an enterprise-grade, open-source and EVM-compatible Layer 1 blockchain.
-Geared to accommodate any EVM tool set, developers can carry their skills from other chains onto the XDC Network.
+Developers & Creators : The VENOM Network is an enterprise-grade, open-source and EVM-compatible Layer 1 blockchain.
+Geared to accommodate any EVM tool set, developers can carry their skills from other chains onto the VENOM Network.

 #### URLs
 https://youtu.be/4cOQlu_haEY